fadli0029/ModelsimFix/README.md

 ```
 vco="linux_rh60"
 ```
-And replace it with the following:
+And change to only says "linux":
 ```
 vco="linux"
 ```